lastparody/OPENGATE/README.md

 ## Installation

-1. Download the latest `OpenGate.zip` from [Releases](https://github.com/lastparody/opengate/releases)
-2. Open the DMG and drag **OpenGate.app** to your Applications folder
-3. On first launch, if macOS shows a security warning:
-   - Close the dialog
-   - Go to **System Settings → Privacy & Security**
-   - Click **"Open Anyway"**

-> OpenGate is not notarized by Apple.
-This is expected for open-distribution software.
-The security warning is a standard macOS Gatekeeper prompt.

----

-## How to Use

-1. Download the latest `OpenGate.zip` from the [Releases](https://www.google.com/search?q=https://github.com/lastparody/opengate/releases) page.
+1. Download the latest `OpenGate.zip` from the [Releases](https://github.com/lastparody/opengate/releases) page.
 2. Extract the ZIP file and drag **OpenGate.app** into your **Applications** folder.
 3. When you first launch the app, macOS will display a security warning.
 To bypass this:
       - Click **"OK"** to close the dialog.